single-spa/import-map-overrides/README.md

 **Notes:**

 1. Native import maps are only supported in Chrome@>=76 under the _Experimental Web Platform Features_ flag.
-Only one import map (including the import-map-overrides map) can be on a web page at a time when using native import maps. ([Details](https://github.com/WICG/import-maps/issues/199))
+Only one import map (including the import-map-overrides map) can be on a web page at a time when using native import maps. ([Details](https://github.com/WICG/import-maps/issues/199)).
+Please use [single import map method]().
 2. A "server rendered import map" is when the web server for your HTML file embeds an inline import map.
 You can still use import-map-overrides for such import maps if your server is cooperative.
 Import map overrides will set a cookie called `import-map-overrides:module-name` whose value is the override URL.
 A cooperative server is one that applies the URL in the cookie to the inlined import map sent in the response HTML.

 ## Integration with other import maps